Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

   ```

-  option 2 -> import to your project
+  option 2 :arrow_right: import to your project

   ```